Best Travel Debit Card for Japan for Australians (2026): Up vs Wise, ATM Fees & Suica Tips

 - How I think about it: Up or Wise for real card spending, Suica for transit and small daily friction.

 Japan has plenty of ATMs, but not all of them are worth your time.
 If you want the deep-dive fee breakdown, read my full Japan ATM withdrawal guide.
-For this page, here is the short version.
+For this page, here’s the short version.

 - Seven Bank at 7-Eleven: the first machines I look for.
 Seven Bank’s foreign-card page clearly lists the major international card networks, and in practice these are the most dependable English-friendly ATMs for travellers.

-- Japan Post: the best rural fallback when a 7-Eleven is not nearby.
+- Japan Post: the best rural fallback when a 7-Eleven isn’t nearby.

 - Lawson and AEON: useful backups, but not the machines I build the whole trip around.